 |Food Buzz: History of Strawberries||Listen|

-White strawberries are available in the spring and summer.
+White strawberries are available in the winter through spring.

 White strawberries, botanically a part of the genus Fragaria, are pale, sweet fruits that belong to the Rosaceae family.
 There are many different varieties of White strawberries commercially grown around the world with varying appearances, flavors, origins, and growth characteristics.
 White strawberries are especially popular in Japan, where the fruits are considered to be rare and are cultivated in limited supply through select growers.
 There are over fifty different cultivars of White strawberries in Japan with some of the most popular varieties, including White Jewel, Pearl White, Light Snow, and White Rabbit.
 White strawberries are premium fresh-eating fruits that are highly valued for their unusual coloring, delicate flavor, and soft texture.